tombatstone/ACRC-dev/README.md

 ```
 mmsetquota -F /tmp/quota_stanza
 ```
-Optional - uncomment the final line of the script to automatically run `mmsetquota` and update from the new stanza file.
+Optional - uncomment the final 2 lines of the script to automatically run `mmsetquota` and update from the new stanza file.